lsst-sitcom/sitcomtn-003/index.rst

 - When the force on an single-axis actuator or the primary cylinder of a lateral or crosslateral actuator is positive, it pushes M1M3 toward the sky, along +z axis.
 The bending mode forces are given `here <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/M1M3_1um_156_force.txt>`__.
 - For bending modes, there are two variaties.
 The `surface normal bending modes <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/M1M3_1um_156_grid.txt>`__ are those that were directly measured in the RFCML using the interferometers.
 Here the displacement vectors of the Finite Element nodes point toward the center of curvature, and are normal to the M1M3 surface.
 For use in an optical raytrace program like Zemax or PhoSim, and for deriving the senM, we need the `surface sag bending modes <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/M1M3_1um_156_sag.txt>`__.
 These displacement vectors point along +z axis of the OCS or M1M3 CS.

-Like other components of the AOS, M1M3 operates mostely off its Look-Up Table (LUT), which contains our best knowledge of the forces as functions as gravity (or zenith angle) and temperature profiles on and around the mirror surfaces.
+Like other components of the AOS, M1M3 operates mostely off its LUT, which contains our best knowledge of the forces as functions as gravity (or elevation angle) and temperature profiles on and around the mirror surfaces.
 The current M1M3 LUT can be found `here <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/FLUT.yaml>`__.

-- The zenith angle, as the primary input to the M1M3 LUT, is defined the same way as the OCS zenith angle as defined in Sec. :ref:`section-ocs`.
+- The elevation angle, as the primary input to the M1M3 LUT, is defined the same way as the OCS elevation angle as defined in Sec. :ref:`section-ocs`.
 - Unrelated to the bending modes, but relevant to the LUT, are the forces on the secondary cylinders of the lateral and crosslateral actuators.
 The lateral actuators have their secondary cylinders oriented 45 degrees from the +y axis (for +Y laterals) or -y axis (for -Y laterals) in the y-z plane.
 Their primary use is to support the weight of the mirror for off-zenith pointings and slews in the altitude direction.
 The cross-lateral actuators have their secondary cylinders oriented 45 degrees from the +x axis (for x<0) or the -x axis (for x>0) in the x-z plane.
 These are used primarily for azimuth slewing.
 See all the M1M3 actuator types and their orientations `here <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/LS_CUP_ACTSTYLE_ID.xlsx>`__.

   - 96 out of the 100 lateral actuators are +Y laterals.
 When the force on the secondary cylinder of an +Y lateral actuator is positive, it pushes M1M3 in the y-z plane, along 45 degrees between +y and +z axes.